 After taking several food tours during their travels, Caroline Chance Earls, 30, and her husband, Ryan, 33, began to recognize that there was untapped culinary potential in their own backyard of Gainesville, Florida.
 It didn’t take them long to start talking about what it would be like to run a local food tour company of their own.

 "On our tours we have locals looking to get out of a food rut, college students learning about their temporary home, parents of college students helping their children settle in, international students (one who had never tried mac and cheese!) and visitors for our sports and growing arts and culture scenes," Caroline says.
-"We also love Gainesville, so we hope that comes through on our tours."

-I’m a licensed marriage and family therapist and work at a private practice seeing individuals, couples and families.
+In my day job, I’m a licensed marriage and family therapist and work at a private practice seeing individuals, couples and families.
 My husband, Ryan, is a client operations manager at an international HR software solutions company.
 Ryan also has his NFL agent's license and is the owner of Cover3 Representation.

-Ryan and I are the owners, operators and tour guides of Gainesville Food Tour, which offers local, historical walking tours featuring delicious food at local and North Florida-based restaurants.
+Ryan and I are also the owners, operators and tour guides of Gainesville Food Tour, which offers local, historical walking tours featuring delicious food at local and North Florida-based restaurants.

 I had the opportunity to take a food tour in New York City with my mom back in 2009.
 It was so fun and informative that, when Ryan and I traveled to Europe in April 2014, we booked a street food tour in Palermo, Sicily.
 Ryan also quickly became hooked, so we proceeded to book food tours wherever we traveled, including the Bahamas, Las Vegas and another trip back to New York.

 Then we started batting around the idea of a food tour company in Gainesville.